light655/AT-Bluetooth-converter/KeyMapGeneration/README-keyMapGeneration.md

 4. Copy the array into **keyMaps.h**, and replace the corresponding array in that file.

 ## Please note that you need two key maps, one for non-extended keys, and another for extended keys.

+Examples of the input CSV file and output text file are provided, with both extended and non-extended keys.
+These are the key maps that I use on my BTC-5339-R0.